Orientations without forbidden patterns on three vertices

+\begin{proof} The equivalent between the first and third statement is proved in \cite{skrienJGT6}.
+The equivalence between the last two items is argued above this proposition.
+Clearly, the second statement is a particular case of the first one.
+To conclude the proof we show that the third statement implies the second one.
+This is immediate considering the orientation defined by the inclusion of the nested intervals. \end{proof}

-Since every graph admits an acyclic orientation, every graph admits a $\overrightarrow{C_3}$-orientation.
-Which is not the case for $T_3$-free orientable graphs.
+Since every graph admits an acyclic orientation, every graph admits a $\overrightarrow{C_3}$-free orientation.
+On the contrary, not every graph admits a $T_3$-free orientation.
 Recall that a graph is {\em locally bipartite} if the open neighbourhood of every vertex induces a bipartite graph.

 \begin{proposition} For any graph $G$ the following statements hold: \begin{itemize} \item if $G$ is $3$-colourable, then it admits a $T_3$-free orientation,

 \item if $G$ admits a $T_3$-free orientation, then it is $K_4$-free,